LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 | 55                              | 9%                                         | -0.9                |
 | 60                              | 0%                                         | 0                   |

-Here’s an example below that shows the retrospective correction effect when the BG*vel* over the past 30 minutes was -10mg/dL/5min.
+The example below that shows the retrospective correction effect when the BG*vel* over the past 30 minutes was -10mg/dL/5min.

 ![bg retrospective graph example](img/bgrc_graphic.png)